xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 > Notes:
 >
-> Global Variables are Test Suite scoped.
-When executing your Test Suite Collection, only Global Variables in the default profile are applied.
+> When sending email reports on Test Suite Collection, only the Global Variables in the default profile are applied.
+This is because Test Suites included in your Test Suite Collection can have different execution profiles, and Global Variables defined in a Test Suite do not affect other Test Suites.

 1. [Define a Global Variable](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#define-a-global-variable) in your Execution Profile.